TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Dataset Creation

 \subsection{Source Data and Generation Overview}

 To create a diverse deepfake benchmark dataset, we utilize publicly available datasets containing images from FFHQ (Flickr-Faces-HQ)~\cite{karras2019style} and videos of real people and audio of people talking from CelebV-HQ~\cite{zhu2022celebv}, processed by a diverse suite of contemporary deepfake generators.
 We select six open-source generators: Hallo~\cite{xu2024hallo}, Hallo2~\cite{cui2024hallo2}, AniPortrait (Audio-driven) (AniAudio)~\cite{wei2024aniportrait}, AniPortrait (Video-driven) (AniVideo)~\cite{wei2024aniportrait}, LivePortrait~\cite{guo2024liveportrait}, and EMOPortraits~\cite{drobyshev2024emoportraits}, aiming for diversity in both diffusion-based and non-diffusion-based frameworks and driving signal modalities in both video and audio, as summarized in Tab.~\ref{tab:generators}.
 We choose these generators because they are the latest SoTA generators with publicly available code covering varying modalities and frameworks.

-Additionally, we create a commercial dataset from MAGI-1~\cite{magi1} for experimental testing and show the result in the Supplementary.
-We also explore other generators such as Hallo3~\cite{cui2024hallo3}, X-Portrait~\cite{xie2024x}, and MCNet~\cite{hong2023implicit}, with publicly available code, but do not include them in our dataset since Hallo3 is computationally expensive (GPU memory constraint), and X-Portrait and MCNet generate talking-heads with significant artifacts.
+Additionally, we test generalization against two entirely unseen models: Hallo3~\cite{cui2024hallo3}, a recent academic generator, and MAGI-1~\cite{magi1}, a commercial text-to-video model.
+These are used exclusively in our test set to evaluate out-of-distribution robustness.
+Owing to computational and cost limitations, these test sets are relatively small in size, but they nevertheless provide a meaningful probe of model generalization.
+We also explore other generators such as X-Portrait~\cite{xie2024x} and MCNet~\cite{hong2023implicit}, but do not include them in our dataset due to significant artifacts observed.